lpi-japan/html5exam/resources/2023_v3.0_memo_level1.md

 - excluding smartphone keyword out of responsive web design and includes print css
 - considering accessibility
 - eliminate application cache

+nice-to-have features

+- if level 2 becomes independent of level 1 as a JS cert, what needs to be specially added to level 1, such as how to utilize jQuery ?

 ## 認定条件